UWC2-PYTHON/ProgrammingInPython/source/exercises/python_pushups.rst

 Python Pushups
 ##############

-These are a quick exercise to kick you off with Python:
+These are a quick exercise to kick you off with Python.

 Explore Errors
 ==============

 * Create a new directory in your working dir for the class::

     $ mkdir pushups
     $ cd pushups

 * Add a new file to it called ``break_me.py``

 * In the ``break_me.py`` file write four simple Python functions:

-  * Each function, when called, should cause an exception to happen
+    * Each function, when called, should cause an exception to happen.

     * Each function should result in one of the four most common exceptions you'll find.

-  * for review:
+    * For review:

         - ``NameError``
         - ``TypeError``
         - ``SyntaxError``
         - ``AttributeError``

-(hint -- the interpreter will quit when it hits a Exception -- so you can comment out all but the one you are testing at the moment)
+Hint: the interpreter will quit when it hits a Exception so you can comment out all but the one you are testing at the moment.

-  * Use the Python standard library reference on `Built In Exceptions <https://docs.python.org/3/library/exceptions.html>`_ as a reference
+Use the Python standard library reference on `Built In Exceptions <https://docs.python.org/3/library/exceptions.html>`_ as a reference.